 In the last eleven years, Holy Joe’s Café has grown immensely.
 We currently ship coffee and supplies to hundreds of military locations including small Forward Operating Bases, hangar bays, hospitals, aid stations and any other setting where we’re needed.
 Today, thousands of free cups of coffee are served to our troops in 70 countries throughout the world.

 Holy Joe’s Café has become a dynamic part of military Chaplains 24/7/365 service to the troops, which also includes: helping soldiers with family emergencies, care for wounded soldiers, conducting memorial services for the fallen, and counseling survivors when a soldier is killed in battle.
 Soldiers are allowed complete confidentiality to express themselves to the Chaplains.

 All service personnel are welcome, including NATO troops from other countries that share the same base as well as people of all religious faiths and backgrounds.
 We want to promote a place for relaxation, focusing on great coffee and conversation.
 It is vital for our troops to have a place to unwind and share a taste of home.

 “Holy Joe’s Café is a place where chaplains in makeshift chapels are able to bring a taste of home to the tired, the anxious, the angry, the lonely and the wounded,” says Chaplain A.S.
 “They all can get a gourmet coffee, a reminder that the world they willingly left behind still cares.”

 There are no days off for Holy Joe’s Café.
 Your help and support is truly appreciated.

-Holy Joe's Cafe Inc. is a certified CT Charity with Federal 501(c)(3) status pending.
+Holy Joe's Cafe Inc. is a certified CT Charity and a Federal 501(c)(3) Non-profit.